SatyajeetWebDeveloper/Satyajeetwebdeveloper/README.md

 Full Stack Developer intern at Eduraka

-**Aakashdeveloper/Aakashdeveloper** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working as a Design engg.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML laungauge
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to in Software industry as a Full stack Developer.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with leaning new laungauge.
-- 💬 Ask me about ...
+- 💬 Ask me about Hmm let mi think
-- 📫 How to reach me: ...
+- 📫 How to reach me: Satyajeet8864
-- 😄 Pronouns: ...
+- 😄 Pronouns: SAtyajeet not Satu
-- ⚡ Fun fact: .....
+- ⚡ Fun fact: There is no Fun 😄😄😄

 -->